tl-its-umich-edu/ctools-project-migration/src/sql/READ_ONLY/README.md

 the appropriate user and password information for a CTools admin user in that instance.

+If you copy the file contents from Google Drive via an application use Google sheets.
+Do *NOT* use MS excel.

 In case of a need to restore membership in a site a copy of the *sakai\_realm\_rl\_gr* should be made in the database for each instance.
 This need only be done once.